Here we will learn step by step SQLite installation on the windows process in a detailed manner with screenshots.

 SQLite3 command-line tool: The sqlite3 application is a command-line tool that is built on top of the SQLite core.

 Tcl extension: This library is essentially a copy of the SQLite core with the Tcl bindings tacked on.

 SQLite analyzer tool: The SQLite analyzer is used to analyze database files.

-Once we download the files we will install SQLite on Windows OS system by using following steps.
+Once we download the files we will install SQLite on the Windows OS system by using the following steps.

-We can start using sqlite directly by opening sqlite3.exe from folder or from command line window.
-In case if you want to open from command line window follow below steps.
+We can start using SQLite directly by opening sqlite3.exe from a folder or from the command line window.
+In case if you want to open from the command line window follow the below steps.

 Open command line window and navigate to C:\sqlite folder like as shown below

 Once you navigate to C:\sqlite folder enter sqlite3 and click on enter button in case if sqlite3 file exists then it will connect to the in-memory database like as shown below.

 If you want to test further type .help command from sqlite> prompt to see all available commands in sqlite3 like as shown below.

 This way we can install and run SQLite directly by using the SQLite command-line tool or from the command prompt.
 In case if you want a visual interface tool to work with SQLite we have a tool called DB SQLite Browser.
 DB Browser for SQLite is a high quality, visual, open-source tool to create, design, and edit database files compatible with SQLite.